PharmGKB/PharmCAT/docs/methods/Gene-Definition-Exceptions.md

 ### DPWG recommendation

-As of October 2022, DPWG recommendations are available for 4 DPYD variation:
+As of October 2022, DPWG recommendations are available for 4 DPYD variations:

 * `c.1129-5923C>G, c.1236G>A (HapB3)`
 * `2846A>T`